joezuntz/cosmosis-doc/features/pipeline_features.rst

 The output will be an astropy table with the samples and likelihoods.

-You can use derived parameters.
+You can also use derived parameters or supply non-uniform priors.
 See the ``LikelihoodPipeline.from_likelihood_function`` docstring for details.